Is Chinese a hard language to learn?

 In a word, yes!

-But unfortunately, the number of foreigners learning Mandarin Chinese is not very high.
+Unfortunately, the number of foreigners learning Mandarin Chinese is relatively low.
 This is because of the perception that it is an arduous task, which it probably is.

 This makes you a rare case, according to the Chinese people.
 So, they give you the credit you deserve in return for your attempt to learn even a few basic phrases and simple words.

 Suppose you say a few simple pleasantries in Chinese before entering a restaurant or a store.
 Then, they will always greet you with a surprise.
-This is a slightly perplexed expression that quickly evolves into a warm smile.
+This is a slightly perplexed expression that quickly gives way to a warm smile.

 There are many benefits to learning Chinese.
-The list is endless: careers, business, traveling, scholarships to higher study in China, and hobbies.
+The list is endless: careers, business, travel, scholarships for higher education in China, and hobbies.

 Given China’s rich and legendary culture, learning Chinese opens up a new world of novels, poetry, television, cinema, short stories, and music.